bossonchan/straight/README.md

 // you can access the session by `request.session` app.use(straight.session());

+// return the `io` object
 var io = app.listen(3000);

 io.sockets.on('connection', function (socket) {

-  var client = app.wrap(socket);
+  // Wrap a socket object to overwirte the `on` function var client = app.wrap(socket);

   function requiresLogin (socket, request, response) {